Frequently Asked Questions

 What else is there to do but diving?

-Chilling with your friends and hanging on the beach.
-Doing fun dives and drink a beer.
-Not a lot more.
+Chilling with your new friends and hanging on the beach.
+Doing fun dives and drinking a beer.

 How do I get to the bigger island Cebu?

-By boat, and it takes about 30 minutes.
-Cebu is quite big and to get to the airport you can take a bus, or arrange a taxi.
+You can get to the island Cebu by boat.
+It takes about 30 minutes.
+Cebu is quite big and to get to the airport you can take a bus or arrange a taxi.

-What kind of food is there in the Philippines?
+What kind of food do they serve on the Philippines?

-The weirdest food like dog, cat and snake.
-But on the island there is 'normal' western food served, as many tourists come here to dive.
+On the island there is 'normal' western food served, as many tourists come here to dive.
 There is lots of fresh sea food and noodles, chicken and pork.
-Even pizza and pasta. there is a very good Italian restaurant.
+Even pizza and pasta.
+There is a very good Italian restaurant.
+But if you would like to try out the weird Philippines food, have a go!
+They serve dog, cat and snake.